-The tour shown in this brochure is inclusive of 12 nights accommodation on a twin room basis.
-Meals as shown in the itinerary Domestic & International flights

-All transfers and excursions with air conditioned vehicles except in Po Win Daung.
+The tour shown in this brochure INCLUDES: 13 nights accommodation on a twin room or double room basis.
+Meals as shown in the itinerary, Domestic & International flights All transfers and excursions with air conditioned vehicles (except Po Win Daung) Private boat charges, Porterage at airports but not at hotels.

-All admissions and entrance fees

-Private boat charges

-Porterage at airports but not at hotels

-Drinking Water during excursions
+Drinking water during excursions.